stereoIII6/fraxio_framework/WhitePaper.md

 ## Tech First

-Fratio Framework wants to provide leading tech solutions to gamify the blockchain space and onboard non crypto users into the world of the web3.
-Our approach is to create a Framework of Use Case models that clients can utilize to create literally any type of digital asset.
+Fratio wants to provide leading tech solutions to gamify the blockchain space and onboard non-crypto users into the world of the web3.
+Our approach is to create a framework of use case models that clients can utilize to create literally any type of digital asset.
-Our tools eliminate the need for coding skills to create Interactive Dynamic Assets.
-Graphic Designers and Digital Artists and all types of creatives will be able to adapt a worklow in no time.
-Fractio's goal is to explore the limits of existing Standards and to create the need for new standards.
+Our tools eliminate the need for coding skills to create Interactive dynamic assets.
+Graphic designers, digital artists, and all types of creatives will be able to adapt a worklow in no time.
+Fractio's goal is to explore the limits of existing standards and to create the need for new standards.

 ## Explore Conquer

 ## Double Up Security

-# Phylosophy
+# Philosophy

 ## Onboard the Public